kinnala/scikit-fem/README.md

   meshes
 - Added: `ElementTriP1DG`, `ElementQuad1DG`, `ElementHex1DG`,
   `ElementLineP1DG`; shorthands for `ElementTriDG(ElementTriP1())` etc.
+- Added: `ElementTriSkeletonP0` and `ElementTriSkeletonP1` for defining
+  Lagrange multipliers on the skeleton mesh
 - Fixed: `MappingIsoparametric` is now about 2x faster for large meshes thanks to additional caching
 - Fixed: `MeshHex2.save` did not work properly
+- Fixed: `Mesh.load` ignores unparseable `cell_sets` inserted by `meshio` in MSH 4.1
 - Changed: `Mesh` string representation is now more informative
 - Changed: `Form.assemble` allows now only `DiscreteField` or 1d/2d `ndarray` objects, and will automatically pass 1d `ndarray` objects to